transcelerate/ddf-sdr-ui/README.md

 Using this Angular project, user can connect with SDR data, to view the study documents, search certain documents by giving search criteria, to view the audit details of search study, and also user can compare differences between two versions of the document.

-Please read the [DDF SDR UI User Guide](documents/ddf-sdr-user-guide-ui.pdf) to get started.
+This [Process Flow Document](https://github.com/transcelerate/ddf-sdr-platform/blob/main/documents/MVP%20Process%20Flows%20(final).pdf) provides information regarding user interface functions and interactions with the SDR at a high level.
+Please also refer to the [DDF SDR UI User Guide](documents/ddf-sdr-user-guide-ui.pdf) to get started.

 NOTE: As of May 2022, the DDF initiative is still the process of setting up operations, and any pull requests submitted will not be triaged at this point in time.